A guide to Alaska natural gas projects

 The four companies said in 2013 they expected to have spent $80 million to $100 million on the LNG effort from spring 2012 to the end of 2013.
 Their limited 2013 field season included work on the northern half of the proposed pipeline route to improve their data on fisheries, stream hydrology, water resources, wetlands mapping and other information they would need to apply for project permits.
 The team has volumes of other route information gathered in earlier, unsuccessful gas line efforts by the same sponsors.

-The companies said the 2014 field season work will be double the 2013 effort.
-The Heads of Agreement document said the full pre-FEED phase will involve more than $400 million in spending by the time it is completed in late 2015 or 2016.
+The companies said the 2014 field season work focused on the southern half of the pipeline route, south of Livengood, and on the liquefaction-plant site.
+They said the full pre-FEED phase will involve about $500 million in spending by the time it is completed in late 2015 or 2016.
 Then, each sponsor would decide whether to commit to enter the project's next phase, called front-end engineering and design, or FEED.
 Activities during FEED include more complete design and engineering work, obtaining government permits, assessing and confirming the project's commercial viability, and negotiating fiscal terms with Alaska state government, all in advance of a decision whether to build the project.
-The sponsors estimate FEED work could cost billions of dollars to reach a final investment decision on the project, which the state says could come in 2019.
+The sponsors estimate FEED work could cost billions of dollars to reach a final investment decision on the project, which the sponsors say could come in 2018 or 2019.

 Construction would take five to six years, they have estimated.